 This service is to support you as a carer.
 It does not replace assessed care and support provided by the local authority.

-There are a number of Information Sheets covering a wide range of topics, including contact details of how to find out more.
-They are in the Information and Resources section of this page.
+You can find carer information and advice on the Somerset Choices website.
+There are also Information Sheets covering a wide range of topics, including contact details of how to find out more.
+They are listed in the Information and Resources section of this page.